ibm-cloud-docs/containers/cs_health_monitor.md

         </tr>
           <tr>
           <td><code>Normal</code></td>
           <td>Your worker node is fully provisioned and ready to be used in the cluster.
-This state is considered healthy and does not require an action from the user. <strong>Note</strong>: Although the worker nodes might be normal, other infrastructure resources, such as [networking](/docs/containers?topic=containers-coredns_lameduck) and [storage](/docs/containers?topic=containers-debug_storage_file), might still need attention.</td>
+This state is considered healthy and does not require an action from the user. <strong>Note</strong>: Although the worker nodes might be normal, other infrastructure resources, such as <a href="/docs/containers?topic=containers-coredns_lameduck">networking</a> and <a href="/docs/containers?topic=containers-debug_storage_file">storage</a>, might still need attention.</td>
         </tr>
         <tr>
           <td><code>Provisioned</code></td>